 For the majority of our relationship, it was effortlessly magical.
 We had so many intimate moments together talking about anything & everything.
 We were constantly laughing, learning & teaching each other new things, sharing our favorite movies & TV shows, trying out new recipes, sending each other funny memes & videos, & creating our own inside jokes.
 I felt comfortable & safe in his presence, so it was so easy for me to give him his space & respect his privacy.
 He also spent a lot of quality time with my friends & family.
 And during my time of the month, he’s understanding & never makes me feel guilty about preferring to be alone while hormonal & moody.

-Unlike my past karmic cycles, other women never phase me.
-But the night of his birthday that I was emotionally triggered by two Instagram Stories & a Venmo payment.
-That night, I had a full-blown panic attack that night because he still had my heart.
+Unlike past karmic cycles, other women never phased me.
+But the night of his birthday, I was emotionally triggered by two Instagram Stories & a Venmo payment.
+That night, I had a full-blown panic because he still had my heart.
 I picked out the perfect birthday present for him, after a full week of researching online after a deep conversation we had tanning by my rooftop pool.
-I bought him local hone, for his allergies when I went apple picking with my friends a few days prior.
+I bought him, local honey, for his allergies when I went apple picking with my friends a few days prior.
 And the night before his birthday, we even texted about his birthday celebration plans.
 I wished him a happy birthday as soon as I woke up, & I was so excited that he loved his present when it arrived that afternoon.

 As I replay the days prior, I was emotionally triggered because I loved him more in our 13 months together than I’ve loved anyone else.
 Even though I wanted to let my emotions pass & talk to him about it directly, my friend who recently had a bad breakup manipulated me in my emotional state into breaking up with him the next morning.
 She also encouraged & enabled my ultimate relapse into my previous toxic behaviors of confronting & lurking other women in the days that followed.
 In the end, I betrayed myself by not listening to my own heart & instincts.
 I don’t blame anyone else for my mistakes.
 Even though I’ve forgiven myself for what happened, I still regret my actions that night & in the weeks that followed.

-While my heart wishes that I ran down the street to fight for him, I know that I love him too much to be selfish.
-Instead, I continue to push aside my feelings.
+While my heart wishes that I ran down the street to fight for him, I love him too much to be selfish.
+Instead, I push aside my feelings.
 Mistakes were made because I listened to the opinions of others instead of following my heart.
 I hate that I ended things without having an honest, open conversation.
 But in all honesty, I just want him to be happy.
 It just breaks my heart to know that his happiness no longer included me.

 Ending my Karmic Cycles